strangerstudios/memberlite/README.md

 ###Changelog
 **2.0.3.5**
+* BUG: Fixed homepage bottom banner when page template is defined.
 * BUG: Fixed current_user level class on compare_table layout in membership levels shortcode.
 * BUG: Fixed notie when bbpress is not activated for memberlite_page_title function